joe-singh/joe-singh.github.io/writings/misc/indopacificcentury/indopac.md

 </div><br>

 <div>
 Just as the histories of the 20th century focus primarily on Paris, Berlin, and London, the histories of the 21st will center on Beijing, New Delhi, and Tokyo.
 What will remain constant across both centuries is the centrality of Washington DC.
-Therefore, just as the 20th was the Euro-Atlantic Century, rather than an Asian or a Chinese Century, it will be more apt to dub the 21st as the Indo-Pacific Century.
+Therefore, just as the 20th was the Euro-Atlantic Century, the 21st will be the Indo-Pacific Century.
 </div><br>